• 首页

 The module startup project is usually independent of the module project, existing as a separate project.
 It undertakes the important responsibility of organizing and assembling different modules to achieve collaborative startup.

-projects of different modules are allowed to depend on each other.
-If there is a circular reference, it can be solved by extracting a public api
+The boot and core projects of each module are independent and do not depend on each other.
+The boot project depends on the core and api projects, while the core project depends on the api project.
+The api projects of different modules are allowed to depend on each other.
+If there is a circular reference, it can be solved by extracting a public api project.

 Oinone enables flexible switching between single-node and distributed deployments, providing convenience for enterprise business development.
 It is suitable for companies of different sizes, helping to effectively save enterprise costs, improve innovation efficiency, and make internet technology more accessible.